 • Perspectives on the UK and international childcare market from Cairneagle’s Arun Kanwar and Grandir CEO Jean-Emmanuel Rodocanachi

-• Expanding your business without compromising quality, with Jo Caswell and Kate Peach
+• Embedding high quality in your nursery provision, with Jo Caswell and Kate Peach

 • Denise Burke looks at the business and social benefits of co-locating nurseries and care home